phuc-nt/jira-cloud-mcp-server/README.md

 ---

-**v4.0.0 Production Ready** - Modular architecture with 100% tool success rate and Epic search excellence
+**v4.1.0 Production Ready** - Optimized architecture with enhanced AI client experience and 100% tool success rate
 Built with ❤️ for the MCP and Jira communities